frovedis/frovedis/doc/tutorial/tutorial.md

 together with examples.

 Please note that some of the functionalities are not vectorized;
-if you try Frovedis on SX-Aurora TSUBASA or SX-ACE, please check if the functionality you want to use is vectorized or not.
+if you try Frovedis on SX-Aurora TSUBASA, please check if the functionality you want to use is vectorized or not.

+## 1.1 Environment setup

+I assume that Frovedis is successfully installed using rpm file.

+If you want to try it on Vector Engine (VE) of SX-Aurora TSUBASA, please set up your environment variables by

+    $ source /opt/nec/nosupport/frovedis/ve/bin/veenv.sh

+Then, copy the directory /opt/nec/nosupport/frovedis/ve/doc/tutorial/src to somewhere in your home directory.
+It contains the source code referred from the tutorial.

+If you want to try it on x86, please use following:

+    $ source /opt/nec/nosupport/frovedis/x86/bin/x86env.sh

+and use the directory /opt/nec/nosupport/frovedis/x86/doc/tutorial/src.

+${INSTALLPATH} is /opt/nec/nosupport/frovedis/ve/ in the case of VE, and /opt/nec/nosupport/frovedis/x86/ in the case of x86.

 # 2. Frovedis core

 ## 2.1 Simple example

 Let’s start from a simple program.
-I assume that Frovedis is successfully installed.

 Please go to the ./src/tut2.1 directory and type "make".

-(The Makefile is a symblic link to ../Makefile.each.
+(The Makefile is a symbolic link to ../Makefile.each.)
-If you are trying the tutorial in the source code tree, please make Makefile.each as a symblic link of Makefile.each.[x86, etc.] according to your architecture.)

 If the program is successfully compiled, a binary named "tut" is created.
 If you run the program like